Paramedicine

 Click here to learn more about the modes of instruction offered at Kaskaskia College.

 Kaskaskia College's Paramedicine program prepares you for a career where you are part of a life-saving team.
 You will learn advanced techniques of emergency care, stabilization, and immobilization of victims of illness and injury.
-The techniques of emergency care include but are not limited to assessment, detailed physical examination, recognition and documentation of signs and symptoms of illness and injury, critical thinking and diagnosis intervention, and the evaluation of the interventions.
+The techniques of emergency care include, but are not limited to, assessment, detailed physical examination, recognition and documentation of signs and symptoms of illness and injury, critical thinking and diagnosis intervention, and the evaluation of the interventions.

 Through the performance of patient assessments and the provision of medical care, the paramedic's goal is to prevent and reduce mortality and morbidity due to illness and injury.
 Paramedics primarily provide care to emergency patients in an out-of-hospital setting.